xikronz/Government-Contracts/README.md

 # Behind the Scenes of a Multi-Billion Dollar Operation
 ![Screenshot from 2024-12-25 22-30-37](https://github.com/user-attachments/assets/7d77d509-43d3-443f-8833-83c3691804a8)

-# Backtested Returns FY16-FY19, FY23, FY24
+# Backtested Returns FY16-FY19, FY23
-Spotlight performance duirng FY 23 with the highest earning single trade being a +11.23% on 8542116 shares of LDOS @95.06/share, exposing 10% of the portfolio from 2023-10-11 to 2013-11-22 when position closed @106.12/share.
+Spotlight performance duirng FY 23 with the highest earning single trade being a +11.23% on 8542116 shares of LDOS @95.06/share on 11-10-2013, exposing 10% of the portfolio until 22-11-2013 when positions closed @106.12/share.

 ![Screenshot from 2025-02-03 11-18-08](https://github.com/user-attachments/assets/6a41d91d-423b-4033-ba90-e4334e740e09)

-## Returns over FY216-19
+## Returns over FY16-19
-Although 2018 presented challenges, with a negative Sharpe ratio (-0.6712) and a maximum drawdown of -20.41%, the strategy remained ITM within a bearish market.
+Although 2018 presented challenges, with a negative Sharpe ratio (-0.6712) and a maximum drawdown of -20.41%, the strategy closed in the money at +94.75% while navigating a bearish market.
 ![Screenshot from 2025-02-03 10-43-02](https://github.com/user-attachments/assets/a4008c6e-a9ba-4a24-8811-4dc4a8c45e9a)

 # Strategy at a Glance